Hausemaster8281/AI_Plus_Pulse/README.md

   Note that OTA 1 was an incremental OTA.
 Judging by it's size it was probably an OTA for Security Patch (July 2025).
   Also, during the BL unlock process, boot image from your current active slot is dumped.
   Avoid Changing Any other slots/partitions as we do not have a stock ROM dump available as of yet.
 And yes, this includes VBmeta (use fastboot flash --disable-verity --disable-verification boot_<active_slot> <Boot.img> to disable verity)
-5. https://android.googleapis.com/packages/ota-api/package/dba15107a7277505e52af5b83d3fa8bdfab64c55.zip - Update title NxtQuantum OS New Version Release (Probably October patch?)
+5. https://android.googleapis.com/packages/ota-api/package/dba15107a7277505e52af5b83d3fa8bdfab64c55.zip - Update title NxtQuantum OS New Version Release (October patch, incremental update)
 6. https://android.googleapis.com/packages/ota-api/package/234865891b3ab005b7e9e834a41f502bafb44de2.zip - Update title - "New version discovered!
 Experience optimization and security upgrade" (Size is 342 MB, an incremental update)